opensafely/comparative-ve-research/README.md

     -   [`effectiveness_report.rmd`](./analysis/report/effectiveness_report.rmd) is a R markdown file that puts a lot of the outputs together in one file for easy checking distribution.
 A pre-cursor to the manuscript.
     -   [`effectiveness_report_comparemodels.rmd`](./analysis/report/effectiveness_report_comparemodels.rmd) makes it easy to compare Cox versus PLR models, and calendar-time or vaccination-time timescales.

+## Manuscript

+Materials for the manuscript are in the [`manuscript/`](./manuscript) directory.
+This includes a bibliography, author list, citation style, [the Rmarkdown document where the manuscript is authored](./manuscript/draft-manuscript.Rmd), and rendered copies of the latest version of the manuscript itself.

+Figures, tables, and inline numbers in the Rmarkdown manuscript are taken from [non-disclosive, released materials](./released_outputs) from the OpenSAFELY platform.

 # About the OpenSAFELY framework

 The OpenSAFELY framework is a secure analytics platform for electronic health records research in the NHS.